 A swimming pool

-Many homeowners extend with the hopes of renting out the space, and while this is a great way of making an additional monthly income, it does mean that your insurance policy would need to be adjusted accordingly.
+Many homeowners extend with the hopes of renting out space; while this is a great way of making an additional monthly income, it does mean that your insurance policy would need to be adjusted accordingly.
 A landlord’s policy would protect you and your tenant, should any unexpected damage occur.

 A new kitchen or bathroom

 It’s not all bad news and spending though, as some renovations could actually lower how much you’re pulling out towards your insurance.
-Any investment that improves the quality, safety or lowers the cost of repairs for your insurer could see you making a lovely little saving each month.
+Any investment that improves the quality, safety or lowers the cost of repairs for your insurer could see you making lovely little savings each month.

 Upgraded pipes and wiring